jon-jacky/Piety/scripts/README.md

 modules (with *.py* suffixes and without *#!* lines) that can be imported, or started with *python -m* .

-See docstrings (comment headers) and inline comments in each module for directions and explanations.
+See *.md* files, docstrings (comment headers), and inline comments in each module for directions and explanations.

 - **editor_timestamps.py**: Demonstrate printing to editor buffers.
 Use a while loop, not the Piety event loop.